Small Gift Basket Ideas That Look Expensive (But Aren’t)

 3. The Movie Night Basket

-Perfect for couples, families, or even your Netflix-obsessed bestie.
+Perfect for couples, families, or even your Netflix-obsessed bestie, this basket is all about cozy nights in.

 • Microwave popcorn bags (you can get fun flavors too).